A Model of Random Industrial SAT

-Since $T=1$, each clause corresponds to some community.
+Since $T=1$, each clause has all its literals from the same community.
+Hence, the selection of a clause corresponds to the selection of a community.
 Consider clauses as balls, and communities as bins.
 The process of selecting the clauses, as far as the community to which the variables in each clause belong, is analogous to that of placing $m(n)$ balls in~$B$ bins uniformly at random.
 The idea of the proof in parts (b)-(d) will be to prove that w.h.p.\ we have $W_{\max}/h(n)>r_{k}^{*}$.
 This will imply that there is at least one sub-instance~$\mathcal{I}_{i}$ with density larger than~$r_{k}^{*}$.
 Thus, already~$\mathcal{I}_{i}$ is UNSAT w.h.p., and consequently so is~$\mathcal{I}$.

-\begin{description} \item[(a)] Without loss of generality, assume that~$h(n)=h>0$ is fixed. \begin{description} \item[(i)] By Theorem \ref{thm3.5}.a, there is no sub-instance with more than~$2^{k}-1$ clauses w.h.p.
+\begin{description} \item[(a)] Without loss of generality, assume that~$h(n)=h>0$ is fixed. \begin{description} \item[(i)] By Theorem \ref{thm3.5}.(a), there is no sub-instance with more than~$2^{k}-1$ clauses w.h.p.
 Since instances with less than $2^{k}$ clauses are certainly satisfiable, all $\mathcal{I}_{i}$-s are SAT, and hence so is $\mathcal{I}$.

-\item[(ii)] Here,we may assume that $m(n)=\theta\cdot n^{1-1/2^k}$ for some $\theta>0$.
-By Theorem \ref{thm3.5}.c, the probability that there is an~$\mathcal{I}_{i}$,~$1\le i\le B$, with at least~$2^{k}$ clauses, is bounded away from~$0$.
+\item[(ii)] Here, we may assume that $m(n)=\theta\cdot n^{1-1/2^k}$ for some constant $\theta>0$.
+By Theorem \ref{thm3.5}.(c), the probability that there is an~$\mathcal{I}_{i}$,~$1\le i\le B$, with at least~$2^{k}$ clauses, is bounded away from~$0$.
 Assume, say, that~$W_{1}\ge2^{k}$.
 Then, with probability at least all ~$2^{k}$ distinct clauses consisting of the variables~$v_{1},\ldots,v_{k}$ have been drawn.
 As the instance is UNSAT if it contains all these~$2^{k}$ clauses, the probability for our instance to be UNSAT is bounded away from~$0$.
 Now, assume that $P=P_{(k)}$, for some $k>0$.
-Now, by Theorem \ref{thm3.5}.c there is no sub-instance with more than~$2^{k}-1$ clauses with probability bounded away from $0$.
+Now, by Theorem \ref{thm3.5}.(c) there is no sub-instance with more than~$2^{k}-1$ clauses with probability bounded away from $0$.
 Thus, similarly to part (i), $\mathcal{I}$ is SAT with probability bounded away from $0$.

 \item[(iii)] Follows from the previous part and Lemma \ref{lemma3.4}.

 \end{description}